aaronbloomfield/ics/hws/hw-rsa.md

 ### Prerequisites to Review

-You should be familiar with both how the RSA algorithm works, from the [the encryption lecture](../slides/encryption.html#/rsa).
+You should be familiar with how the RSA algorithm works from the [the encryption lecture](../slides/encryption.html#/rsa).
 More details are available online (see the
 [Wikipedia article on RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))).
 Keep